MadhurShrestha/Quiz-Game/README.md

 # Quiz-Game
-A simple quiz game consisting of random questions.
+A simple quiz game consisting of random questions made in Ruby using sublime text editor and ran in Terminal of Ubuntu OS.